axg20202/CNC-parts-and-mods/Docking dust shoe/README.md

 Refer to the RapidChange ATC Discord for post-processing files that use this docking dust shoe as part of tool change routines.

-### Printing
+### PRINTING

 Best printed in ABS with 40% infill.
 Print parts in same orientation as provided STL files.
+When slicing the main body and dockable brush holder, insert a pause/colour change after the last layer of the internal magnet pockets to allow you to add the magnets during print.
+Pay close attention to magnet orientation.
 For the main dust shoe body, minimal supports are needed around the clamp area only.
 The dockable brush holder will need to be printed with supports.
 No supports needed for the dock, brush ring or spindle brace.

 ### BOM